^- ("kethep"), ^+ ("ketlus"), and ^=

 An iron core is an opaque function (gate or door).

-Theorem: if type x
+Theorem: if type x nests within type a, and type y nests

-, a core accepting b
+within type b, a core accepting b and producing x nests

-within a iron core accepting y
+within a iron core accepting y and producing a.

 Informally, a function fits an interface if the function has a more specific result and/or a less specific argument than the interface.